jpdstan/FAST/README.md

 FAST
 ===
+Install with `npm install`.
+Run `gulp` to compile SASS and host with livereloading.

 Put html files in `html/` and stylesheets in `css/`

 ### How to keep your fork up to date